 Above is the program counter ring.
 At stage 0 the PC is replaced by the thread clear address is if the thread is being cleared, left alone if the thread is taking an interrupt, or incremented to get the next instruction (or in-line literal).
-In stage 1 the PC is used as the address for the main memory data port if retrieving in-line literal data.
-In stage 2 the PC is incremented by 1 if retrieving an in-literal (to get the next instruction).
-In stage 3 the PC is sent to the data path for reading, or as a return address if taking a subroutine or interrupt.
-Also in stage 3 the PC is incremented by B (or an immediate value) if taking a relative jump, or replaced by B if performing an absolute jump or subroutine.
-In stage 4 the PC is replaced with the thread interrupt address if taking an interrupt, and then used as the address for the main memory instruction port to fetch the next instruction.
+In stage 1 the PC is used as the address for the main memory data port if retrieving in-line literal data, and the PC is incremented by 1 or 2 if retrieving an in-line 16 or 32 bit literal (to get the next instruction).
+In stage 2 the PC is sent to the data path for reading, or as a return address if taking a subroutine or interrupt, and is replaced with the thread interrupt address if taking an interrupt.
+In stage 3 the PC is incremented by B (or an immediate value) if taking a relative jump, or replaced by B if performing an absolute jump or subroutine.
+In stage 4 the PC is used as the address for the main memory instruction port to fetch the next instruction.